+Figure 1.
 Sample in the well before the chemical or biochemical reaction.

-The ability to select multiple wavelengths allows for detection of assays that contain multiple luminescent reporters, the development of new luminescence assays, as well as a means to optimize signal to noise.
+The ability to select multiple wavelengths allows for detection of assays that contain multiple luminescent reporters, the development of new luminescence assays, as well as a means to optimize signal-to-noise.

 Common applications include luciferase -based gene expression assays, as well as cell viability, cytotoxicity, and biorhythm assays based on the luminescent detection of ATP.